 Those who are deficient in vitamin B-12 are four times likely to develop dementia according to the Oxford Project to Investigate Memory and Aging.
 When the blood levels of B12 are low then the homocysteine levels in the blood increase, increasing the risk for dementia.

 Ensure that you get enough vitamin B-12 by consuming seafood such as clams, oysters, mussels, and scallops.
 One serving of clams has your daily-recommended amount of mcg of vitamin B-12.

 Those who are deficient or measuring low for folate levels are significantly at a higher risk for developing dementia.
 Foods that contain folate naturally are the best sources.
 These foods include asparagus, broccoli, cauliflower, beans, lentils, spinach and turnip greens.

 *All individuals are unique.
 Your results can and will vary.

 Plaque buildup in the brain has been associated with degeneration of brain cells, which results in increased risk for dementia.

 The powerful anti-inflammatory effect of curcumin, which is found in turmeric, has been shown to help remove these plaque build-ups.
 Ginger in it’s raw for also has powerful anti-inflammatory effects like curcumin.

-A diet that is rich in antioxidants, healthy unprocessed fats, and vitamins is the key to reducing* the risk or managing symptoms of Dementia.
+A diet that is rich in antioxidants, healthy unprocessed fats, and vitamins is the key to reducing the risk or managing symptoms of Dementia.
 Aim to consume 9-11 servings of vegetables and some fruits per day along with quality fats, and protein.
 Either way you can use a brain enhancement supplement such as Lumonol which might help alleviate the symptoms of Dementia.

 Feature Image Credit: shutterstock.com